A Picture is Worth 1000 Customers

 So, how is this done?
 It’s easy and the cost is only a little bit of your time.

-For captivating still images, use the free iPhone and Android app Instagram.
+For captivating still images, use the free app Instagram.
 You may have recently heard about it and how Facebook just purchased Instagram for $1 billion.
 This app allows users to take a picture with a smartphone, choose from various filters and quickly edit the photo to create a specific feel to it.
 At the touch of a button, these filters transform ordinary snapshots into professionally edited images through alterations in light, focus and color saturation.

 The burrito giant Qdoba uses Instagram on their Facebook page to engage customers in day to day happenings, see for yourself here.
 And in a recent article from Nation’s Restaurant News, this very topic was discussed in their article, how to make the most of Instagram in your restaurant.